 Focusing on your base data is paramount to the success of any email marketing campaign.
 The rest will come with the type of content you want to create and the message you want to send.

-Remember to set yourself measurable goals before launching your campaign.
+Remember to set measurable goals before launching your campaign.
 Know what you want to achieve so you can adapt your strategy if it’s not performing the way that you want it to.

 Email marketing is the chameleon of the digital world — it adapts to its surroundings for survival.